Breast Cancer Symptoms: What You Need to Know

-A discharge (other than milk) from the nipple may be alarming, but in most cases it is caused by injury, infection, or a benign tumor.
+A discharge (other than milk) from the nipple may be alarming, but in most cases it is caused by injury, infection, or a benign tumor (not cancer).
 Breast cancer is a possibility, though, especially if the fluid is bloody, so your doctor needs to check it out.

 Reviewed by: Members of the ACS Medical Content Staff